FlashLoanArbs/juno-tools-docs/docs/03-dashboards/04-cw-20/01-base/01-introduction.md

 ## JunoTools and CW20

-JunoToools provides an easy-to-use interface for interacting with CW20 tokens without coding.
+JunoTools provides an easy-to-use interface for interacting with CW20 tokens without coding.

 Using JunoTools you can:
 - instantiate,